-With both wholesales, web shops and physical stores throughout the country, Helsam has made one of its largest investments ever that will handle up to 90% of Helsam’s products.
+With wholesale, web shops, and physical stores throughout the country, Helsam has made one of its largest investments ever that will handle up to 90% of Helsam’s products.
 The contract with Element Logic Denmark has recently been signed, and the installation of the system will start later in 2022.

 “We want to strengthen our position further and keep our position as a leading health food brand.
-This investment emphasises that,” says Kenneth Guldager, CEO of the Helsam Group.
+This investment emphasizes that,” says Kenneth Guldager, CEO of the Helsam Group.

 "We want to strengthen our position further and keep our position as a leading health food brand.
-This investment emphasises that"
+This investment emphasizes that"

 Need a logistics engine to support

-“We need a solid engine to support the growth we have been through and which we expect in the future.
+“We need a solid engine to support the growth we have been through and the growth we expect in the future.
 We get this with the robot warehouse, which at the same time enables us to meet customers’ increasingly stringent requirements for delivery,” says Kenneth Guldager.

 Agility, flexibility, and volume are crucial